-We run clinics to treat viral warts of the hands and some other minor skin lesions by freesing with liquid nitrogen.
+We run clinics to treat viral warts of the hands and some other minor skin lesions by freezing with liquid nitrogen.
 Please ask at reception if you wish to use this service.
-If in doubt, please consult the doctor or practice nurse in the first instance.
+If in doubt, please consult the doctor or practice nurse in the first instance

 Please call between 11am and 3.30pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.

 Note that the practice has a strict policy regarding confidentiality and data protection and we will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.

 When you take your test you will be told how long it will be before the results are returned to the practice.

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.